razerx100/Kronos/README.md

 Game engine(in the making).

 # Requirements
-1: cmake 3.12+
+1: cmake 3.12+\
 2: make (For building on Linux)

 # Instructions
 	Clone the repository.
-Initilize the git submodules.
+Then initilize the git submodules.

 	# Windows
 	Run the Setup.bat to setup the cmake project.
-Visual Studio solution would be generated in build directory.
+Visual Studio solution would be generated in build directory.\
 	Note: If you open the project as a cmake project in Visual studio and edit the CMakeLists.txt, it'll generate the project for ninja.
 If you want to open it as a solution later on, run the Setup.bat to generate the sln file.

 	# Linux